top of page

 That adds up to more than 9,000 gallons a year, roughly the amount needed to wash 300 loads of laundry.

 Leak detection technology helps reduce this loss by identifying leaks early.
-Tools like AI water leak detection track unusual activity in real time and help buildings stay within their intended water budget.
+Tools like AI water leak detection track unusual activity in real time and help properties stay within their intended water budget.

 Why Leak Detection Matters